KawaiiKraken/klimV2/README.md

 some notes:
 - you will have to change some <> to "" in phnt
-- you may also have to include/link the windows sdk
+- you will need to install imgui and jsoncpp thru vcpkg